aleabalda/aleabalda/README.md

 Databases: MySQL

 ## :computer: Current Project:
-### Expenses Tracker (React.js, Firebase, Tailwind)
+### Produly, A Productivity App (React.js)
-A full stack application for tracking expenses and incomes.
+A front-end productivity app with features such as todo lists and an event calendar.

 ## 👨‍💻 Projects:
 ### Obituary Generator (React.js, AWS, Terraform, Netlify):